This post may contain affiliate links. Please read our disclosure policy.

 What is a Cadillac Margarita?

-The name Cadillac simply implies that the ingredients are top shelf, or top of the line… it’s the “cadillac” of all margaritas.
-It’s the premium liquors that change the entire feel of this cocktail!
+The name Cadillac simply implies that the ingredients are top shelf, or top of the line… it’s the “Cadillac” of all margaritas.
+It’s the premium liquors that change the feel of this cocktail!
 Whereas a classic margarita uses triple sec, this Cadillac drink uses Grand Marnier.

 - Tequila – A high quality top shelf aged reposado tequila is what makes this tequila cocktail stand above the rest.
 You can always use a silver tequila if you prefer, but either way, I recommend 100% agave.

 - Simple Syrup – Simple syrup is made by combining sugar and water over heat.
 It’s simple to make at home or you can purchase in the liquor aisle of your grocer.
-Combined with lime juice you have a fresh sweet and sour mix that is perfectly balanced.
+You can also use a little agave syrup here, or even honey.

 - Grand Marnier – Cognac based orange liqueur takes the Cadillac Margarita over the top!